 WAVES & LINES

-A 50-minute multimedia song cycle for soprano, electronics and chamber ensemble from New Zealand-born, Princeton-based composer Gemma Peacocke based on a collection of Afghan women’s folk poems translated by Eliza Griswold in the book I Am the Beggar of the World: Landays from contemporary Afghanistan.
+A multimedia song cycle for soprano, electronics and chamber ensemble from New Zealand-born, Princeton-based composer Gemma Peacocke based on a collection of Afghan women’s folk poems translated by Eliza Griswold in the book I Am the Beggar of the World: Landays from contemporary Afghanistan.